 Bath, located in the parish of St. John near Codrington College, is an uncharacteristically peaceful beach for the east coast with lots of shaded areas.

-Although Bath is on the Atlantic coast, swimming here is quite safe because of the large off-shore reef which protects it.
-There is a lifeguard on duty and a red flag is displayed when the sea is too dangerous for swimming.
+Although Bath is on the Atlantic coast, swimming here is quite safe because of the sizeable off-shore reef which protects it.
+There is a lifeguard on duty, and a red flag is displayed when the sea is too dangerous for swimming.

 Things to Do